-Voluntary Short Term Disability coverage may be purchased through Taylor Insurance Company.
-Please contact City of Valdosta Human Resources Department at 229-259-3544 or Taylor Insurance Representative Tom Dorywalski at 229-292-0902 or 229-247-6411 for more information.
+Voluntary Short-Term Disability coverage may be purchased through Taylor Insurance Company.
+Please contact the City of Valdosta Human Resources Department at 229-259-3544 or a Taylor Insurance Representative at 229-292-0902 or 229-247-6411 for more information.

 Class 1 Employees

-Normal retirement age for Class 1 employees and all employees hired after August 11, 2005 is the Rule of 75 (any combination of your age and service that equals 75).
-There are also options for a reduced Early Retirement benefit if you are at least age 55 and have at least 10 years of credited service but do to meet the Rule of 75.
+The normal retirement age for Class 1 employees and all employees hired after August 11, 2005, is age 65.
+Employees who are employed when they meet the Rule of 75 (any combination of your age and service that equals 75) may qualify for an "in-service" retirement.

 Class 2 Employees

-Class 2 employees (hired before August 11, 2005 over 35 years of age) are not required to make any contributions toward the cost of the plan.
-Normal retirement age for Class 2 employees is age 65.
-There are also options for a reduced Early Retirement benefit if you are at least age 55 and have at least 10 years of credited service.
+Class 2 employees (hired before August 11, 2005, over 35 years of age) are not required to make any contributions toward the cost of the plan.
+The normal retirement age for Class 2 employees is age 65.
+There are also options for a reduced Early Retirement benefit if you are at least age 55 and have at least ten years of credited service.

 Class 3 Employees

-Existing Class 3 employees hired on or after August 11, 2005 are required to make personal, pre-tax contributions to the plan.
+Existing Class 3 employees hired on or after August 11, 2005, are required to make personal, pre-tax contributions to the plan.
 Pre-tax contributions are made by payroll deduction.
 The contribution amount is equal to 2% of the employee’s current annual earnings.
-Employees hired on or after July 1, 2010 contributes 3% of salary every payday.
-Employee qualifies for the Rule of 75 (age + service).
-If employee is not vested (10 years of service), upon employment ending, employee will receive a return of contributions plus interest.If employee is vested (10 or more years of service), upon employment ending, employee will not receive a return of contributions plus interest.
+Employees hired on or after July 1, 2010, contribute 3% of their salary every payday.
+The normal retirement age for Class 3 employees is age 65.
+Employees who are employed when they meet the Rule of 75 (any combination of age plus years of service equaling 75) may qualify for "in-service" retirement.

 Class 4 Employees

-If you are interested in participating in this program, please contact the EMPOWER Main Office at 1-888-303-8726, or contact City of Valdosta EMPOWER Representative Roderick Uriate 407-232-4700 (cell) or Roderick.Uriate@empower-retirement.com.
+If you are interested in participating in this program, please contact Human Resources at 229-259-3544.

-The City of Valdosta provides 8.5 days paid holidays each calendar year.
+The City of Valdosta provides ten (10) days of paid holidays each calendar year.
 They are as follows: